 Goals can be an important part to any organization.
-Not only do they provide employees with something tangible, their progress can be easily measured – as they are working through to their end goal.
+Not only do they provide employees with something tangible, but their progress can also be easily measured – as they are working through to their end goal.
 In some organizations, goals are used to determine compensation and benefits.
 In addition, sales and service goals are also a common measure of overall performance of individual staff members, sales teams, regions, and more.
+This blog discusses just how quick and easy it is to set up Dynamics 365 goals.
+To learn more about Dynamics 365 Goals, visit our blog about How Dynamics365 Helps Businesses to Stay on Target.

 There are three parts to any goal: